-The Building Technologies Office (BTO) works to identify and develop strategies and technologies to dramatically reduce commercial building energy consumption.
-BTO's commercial building efforts focus on highly innovative, cost-effective, energy saving measures—ones that promise large energy savings at cost-effective levels, but are underutilized by the market.
-These efforts are carried out in collaboration with researchers at national laboratories and partners within industry with the goal of dramatically reducing new and existing commercial building energy consumption.
+The Commercial Buildings Integration (CBI) program works to identify and develop strategies and technologies to dramatically reduce commercial building energy consumption.
+CBI’s efforts focus on highly innovative, cost-effective, energy-saving measures—ones that produce significant energy savings and improve building performance, but are underutilized by the market.
+These efforts are carried out in collaboration with researchers at national laboratories and partners in industry and business with the goal of dramatically reducing new and existing commercial building energy consumption.

 Aggressive Energy Savings Goals

 CBI’s partnership, workforce, evaluation tools and research and development portfolios target 30% reduction in commercial building energy use intensity from 2010 levels by 2030 and zero commercial building-related greenhouse gas emissions by 2050.
 CBI works to accelerate the adoption of commercial building solutions that improve building energy performance, enable energy reliability and affordability and maintain comfortable, healthy, productive indoor environments despite disruptive events such as natural disasters, the spread of infectious disease, and grid interruptions.

 CBI’s Core Values

 - Commercial buildings are constructed and operated so that they can consistently adapt and improve to provide optimal energy performance and reduce energy costs to businesses.